- ● Introduction

 5. Highly representative and accurate results

 The image is taken by special digital cameras to enlarge the particle while avioding the motion blur, usually combined with a microscope.
-The particles are present in motion, and the dispersing (separation) of particles is possible both in dry mode (e.g., by simple conveying and riddling) and also in wet mode in a solvent.
+The particles are present in motion, and the deagglomeration of particles is possible both in dry and wet mode.

-Appropriate software processes result in enhanced images, such as the elimination of isolated pixels and edging particles, the retouching of variations in brightness and signal noise, and the separation of agglomerated particles.
+Appropriate software processing results in enhanced images, realizing the elimination of isolated pixels and edging particles, the retouching of variations in brightness and signal noise, and the separation of agglomerated particles.

 Size and shape parameters of every single particle will be calculated with the software.

-The particles are arranged in classes (e.g., size equivalent classes) based on their attributes (size and shape parameters).
+The particles are classified based on their size and shape parameters.